 Taxing Limit The maximum rate at which the city may levy a tax.
 In New York State, new state-of-art surgical department, a wound care center, a telemedicine program for intensive care, a Joint Replacement Center of Excellence, two urgent care centers and a number of primary and specialty physician offices.

-UMMC United Memorial Medical Center a 131-bed hospital in Batavia featuring a
+UMMC United Memorial Medical Center a 131-bed hospital in Batavia featuring a other funds and that has not been restricted, committed, or assigned to specific purposes within the general fund.

 Unassigned Fund